CCMS-UCSD/GNPSDocumentation/docs/networking.md

 | View        | Description          |
 | ------------- |-------------|
 | Direct Cytoscape Preview/Download | Preview entire molecular network and download direct cys file to open in Cytoscape |

+### Publishing Data

+To increase transparency in data analysis, please include the URL of your specific GNPS analysis job.

+Additionally, we recommend that you deposit the data you used for analysis into the MassIVE dataset repository in order to make your raw data public.
+To do this please click the "Publish Data in MassIVE" button:

+TODO: image and implement

 ## Citation